On the slopes, a struggle for Black skiers’ Olympic dreams

 Seba Johnson first saw skiing on a tiny black and white TV in the housing project where she lived in Fredericksted, on the island of St Croix.
 She was awed.
 Seeing it in person at the age of 5 convinced her she wanted to be a ski racer.

 Nine years later, Johnson broke barriers during the 1988 Calgary Games, becoming the first Black woman to ski in a Winter Games, and at 14, the youngest.
-She relied on support from ski equipment companies, celebrities and other donors, and even then was able to spend far less time training than her competitors, due to socioeconomic barriers.
+She relied on support from ski equipment companies, celebrities and other donors, and even then was able to spend far less time training than her competitors.

 “No one should have to beg for an opportunity to do what their heart desires,” Johnson, 48, said in an interview.

-“I went to a race and I saw another Black kid skiing,” he said.

-That other skier introduced him to the National Brotherhood of Skiers, a Black-led organization advocating for greater representation in winter sports.
-At the group’s convention in Aspen, Colorado, he saw thousands of other skiers who looked like him, and the other attendees were awed by the sight of Horton in his national ski team uniform.
+Another Black skier introduced Horton to the National Brotherhood of Skiers, a Black-led organization advocating for greater representation in winter sports.
+The group’s convention in Aspen, Colorado, was the first time Horton saw large numbers of other skiers who looked like him.
+He said other attendees were awed by the sight of him in his national ski team uniform.

 “She said, ‘When I was your age, I wasn’t allowed to ski.’”

 That’s exactly why the National Brotherhood of Skiers exists, says its president, Henri Rivers.
-Founded in 1973 by recreational skiers Ben Finley and Art Clay, it aims to clear racial and social barriers for Black athletes so they can focus on excelling in winter sports.
+It aims to clear racial and social barriers for Black athletes so they can focus on excelling in winter sports.

-“They’re thinking about a sport that they love to participate in and do well,” Rivers said of the skiers, mostly teenagers, who have learned to ski through the brotherhood.
+Even then, the Black and Hispanic skiers coming through the pipeline aren’t ready to compete for spots on an Olympic team.
+They’d do better if the greater ski community embraced them and saw them as the future of the sport, Rivers said.

 “They don’t even realize how many different obstacles are being put in their way to slow their progress.”

-Even then, Rivers said, the Black and Hispanic skiers coming through the pipeline aren’t ready to compete for spots on the Olympic team.
-They’d do better if the greater ski community embraced them and saw them as the future of the sport, he said.

 Associated Press writers Howard Fendrich, Pat Graham and John Leicester contributed.
 New York-based journalist Aaron Morrison is a member of the AP’s Race and Ethnicity team on assignment at the Beijing Olympics.
 Follow him on Twitter at https://www.twitter.com/aaronlmorrison.